 The list of companies that accept bitcoin is getting rather long and keeps growing.
 Money 20/20, the global FinTech conference held another payments race at the latest event in Las Vegas.
 The contestants had to only use their payment method to get from Toronto to Las Vegas.
 They also had to complete some tasks along the way and make a few specific purchases.
 Swapping the payment method for cash was not allowed.
 This time Amelie Arras won the Money 20/20 payments race using only bitcoin.
 Even though she relied heavily on the bitcoin community to purchase things for her, this is proof that you can travel quite a way using only bitcoin.

-What can I spend my cryptocurrencies for currently?
+What can I spend my cryptocurrencies on currently?

 Regarding more mainstream merchants with whom you can spend your bitcoin, there are already quite a few.
 Let’s see what this crypto giant can get you in the real world.

-Richard Branson is a big fan of bitcoin, so to him it seems natural that you can pay for space travel with Virgin in bitcoins.
-This also includes companies Virgin Mobile and Virgin Airline.
+Richard Branson is a big fan of bitcoin, so to him, it seems natural that you can pay for space travel with Virgin in bitcoins.
+This also includes companies like Virgin Mobile and Virgin Airline.

 /blockquotes “Bitcoin, the virtual currency, has really captured the imagination recently as one of the world’s most innovative businesses looking to the future.
 So we think it is about time Virgin Galactic customers can choose to pay with bitcoins.”